5 Things to Say to Someone who is Grieving

-- I remember when….
 It is often very comforting to hear stories about a loved one you are grieving.
 It helps the person experiencing grief to feel closer to their loved one, learn more about them and know that others too remember the one they’ve lost.

-- Take all the time you need (to return to work, to get together for dinner, etc.)
+4. Take all the time you need (to return to work, to get together for dinner, etc.)

 When all else fails, simply admit you don’t know what to say.
 This shows that you care and that you want to provide support.

-If you or someone you love is struggling to process your grief and feeling “stuck,” please reach out to us using this page or call 573-328-2288 to find a caring therapist who will listen to you, encourage you and help you through the grief process.
+If you or someone you love is struggling to process your grief and feeling “stuck,” please reach out to us using this page or call 573-328-2288 to find a caring grief therapist who will listen to you, encourage you and help you through the grief process.